fpdevil/rise_of_machines/LogisticRegression.md

 ![alt_text](images/likelihood_codecogs.gif "maximum likelihood")

+In the above derivation, we arrived at the final simplified version in terms of `ϕ(𝑧)` because of the relation or identity, ![p4]

 In mathematics, the `Negative Log Likelihood` function is also known as `Error Function` or `Cost Function`.

 Once we have an __Error or Cost function__ in our hand, we can apply an optimization algorithm such as __gradient descent__ to __minimize__ the cost function; otherwise, we may apply __gradient ascent__ to maximize the log-likelihood function.